 There are no specific restrictions under Austrian law with respect to the issuance or custody of crypto currencies.
 However, depending on the business model of the entity, such activity may require inter alia a banking license or another license falling within the competence of the FMA.
-For example, according to the FMA, the issuance of payment tokens may require a licence for the issuance and administration of payment instruments ("Ausgabe und Verwaltung von Zahlungsmittel") pursuant to the BWG, a licence pursuant to ZaDiG or a licence pursuant to the E-GeldG.
+For example, according to the FMA, the issuance of payment tokens may require a licence for the issuance and administration of payment instruments ("Ausgabe und Verwaltung von Zahlungsmittel") pursuant to the BWG, a licence pursuant to the ZaDiG or a licence pursuant to the E-GeldG.
 The custody of security tokens requires on the other hand a licence for custody business ("Depotgeschäft") pursuant to the BWG if such tokens are qualified as transferable securities.

-Therefore, the FMA offers a contact form for enquiries ("Kontaktformular FinTech-Modelle") as to whether the specific business model requires a license to be granted by the FMA.
+Therefore, the FMA offers a contact form for enquiries ("Kontaktformular Rechtsanfragen zu FinTech-Modellen") as to whether the specific business model requires a license to be granted by the FMA.
 The enquiry needs to explain the specific business model in detail.

 However, providers in relation to virtual currencies as defined in sec 2 no 22 of the Austrian Financial Markets Anti-Money Laundering Act ("FM-GwG"), such as custodian wallet providers or providers of financial services for the issuance and selling of virtual currencies, must apply for a registration with the FMA (as provided for in the 5th Anti Money Laundering Directive 2018/843/EU).
+The registered providers are subject to FMA's supervision in the field of anti-money laundering and anti-terrorism financing.